How Big is the U.S. Call Center Industry Compared to India and The Philippines?

 Based on Site Selection Group’s proprietary database of existing call center operations across the U.S., it is estimated that there are in excess of 2.2 million workers employed in more than 6,800 call center facilities across the U.S. This number excludes home-based call center agents and call centers with fewer than 25 employees.
 Site Selection Group estimates the total call center workforce in the U.S. is approximately 3 million workers when these smaller operations are added into the equation.

 Top 10 states based on call center employment

 Site Selection Group has further dissected the call center employment data to identify the 10 states with the greatest number of call center workers.
 Texas and Florida lead the pack with almost 500,000 call center employees working in 1,138 facilities.
 The following table provides a summary of the results for the top 10 states:

 Top 10 Sates Based on Call Center Employment

 |States||# of Call Centers||# of Employees|

-The call center industry has become an important part of the labor market in the U.S., India and the Philippines.
+The call center industry has become an important part of the labor market in the U.S., India, and the Philippines.
 The migration of call center jobs on- and offshore will continue with the economic cycles of the global economy and the fickleness of corporate America.
-Companies will continue to battle with finding qualified call center workers at a reasonable cost as the industry grows.
+Companies will continue to battle finding qualified call center workers at a reasonable cost as the industry grows.